 That’s not to say I ever grew accustomed to hiding my dating, exactly.
 If it had been up to me, I would have loved to vent to my parents about the insensitive joke the boy I was talking to made about my anxiety, or the fact that I was questioning my sexuality.
 But I couldn’t without risking the loss of whatever little freedom I had while living at home.
 So I continued straddling these dual roles for a few years.
 I never complained, but having to conceal my true self wore me down.

 Then, I met someone special — someone who checked off all the boxes, including ones I didn’t even know were on my list.
-For the first time, I wanted to prioritize my own happiness above the fulfillment of my responsibilities at home.
-On Valentine’s Day that year, instead of helping my brother prepare for his senior year exams, I faked a work emergency to spend the night in this guy’s car, wrapped up in his arms.
+For the first time, I wanted to prioritise my own happiness above the fulfilment of my responsibilities at home.
+On Valentine’s Day that year, instead of helping my brother prepare for his last year exams, I faked a work emergency to spend the night in this guy’s car, wrapped up in his arms.
 Missing elaborate family dinners was no biggie if I could spend the evening with him instead, gorging on street food, and laughing until my stomach hurt.
 In a rather short span of time, this relationship became my safe space.
 I wanted to protect it for as long as possible, which obviously meant hiding it from you-know-who.

 It had been seven years since I’d found myself trying to explain away my first secret boyfriend to my parents, and here I was again, doing the same thing.
 But this time, I’d learned enough to know that I should be following my heart.
 That meant continuing to see this boy, whom I loved (as I told him between sobs on the phone that night), behind my parents’ back.
 Even as they grew more vigilant, I sneaked around, using my friends as alibis as I spent days painting the town red and nights in shady hotels with him.
 I thought I’d found the One.
 Ours would be a classic, Bollywood-style story where true love eventually wins over the girl’s disapproving parents.